-1 min Evidence Evidence The value of physical evidence can be destroyed if: Handled wrong Moved too early Marked incorrectly or inaccurately Evidence Not preserved properly Chain of custody is not precise NATIONAL PREA RESOURCE CENTER It is absolutely critical to maintain a detailed log of the chain of custody for each piece of evidence collected.
+1 min Evidence Evidence Evidence The value of physical evidence can be destroyed if: Handled wrong Moved too early Marked incorrectly or inaccurately Not preserved properly Chain of custody is not precise NATIONAL PREA resource center It is absolutely critical to maintain a detailed log of the chain of custody for each piece of evidence collected.
 An inability to demonstrate chain of custody renders that item of evidence useless for criminal proceedings.
-Chain of custody should be demonstrated in writing with the following information for each piece of evidence When, where, and by whom it was collected and packaged.
+Chain of custody should be demonstrated in writing with the following information for each piece of evidence When, where, and by whom it was collected and packaged packaged.
 Each time the evidence changed hands.
 The log must show Who handed over the item To whom the item was given The date The time and place of the turnover The signature of both parties All evidence repositories must provide secured, documented supervision at all times.
 1 min Crime Scene Mishaps Crime Scene Mishaps

-What do we do if the crime scene and/or evidence is mishandled? • You cannot put an item "back." • You must explain what happened in your reports. • All staff involved must write reports. • Mistakes can be salvaged if dealt with honestly and not "covered up."
-Don't try to cover-up or avoid mentioning mistakes made when collecting evidence in your report.
-Any mishandling of evidence must be clearly explained in the reports of all individuals present.
+Crime Scene Mishaps What do we do if the crime scene and/or evidence is mishandled?
+You cannot put an item "back."
+You must explain what happened in your reports.
+All staff involved must write reports.
+Mistakes can be salvaged if dealt with honestly and not "covered up." when colle o cover-up or avoid mentioning mistakes ma ecting evidence in your report.
+Any mishand nust be clearly explained in the reports of al s present. ling of 1 min Questions ? (

-Questions?